If you have a story to share with children, teens or preteens, our children’s book writers can help you write a winning manuscript.

 FIVE QUESTIONS THIS PAGE IS MEANT TO ANSWER

 - I have a story floating around in my head, but I can’t find a way to get it on paper.
-How do I turn it into a book?
-(ANSWER: We can find a ghostwriter ideally suited for that story of yours.
-You will never know how articulate you are, until we match your ideas with the right words.)
+I want to write a children’s book out of it?
+(ANSWER: You are not the only one who wants to write children’s books.
+We can help.
+You will never know how articulate you are until we match your ideas with the right words.)

-- I need help writing a Children’s book.
+- I need help writing a Children’s book – find me the best children’s book writer.
 (ANSWER: No problem.
 Tell us everything about this book, using the form on this page.
-We have freelance children’s ghostwriters standing by.)
+We have freelance children’s writers standing by.)

 - What age should my characters be?
 (ANSWER: Teens will rarely read books with younger characters.
 Indeed, most children prefer characters their age or older.)

 - How much does a children’s book cost to write?
 (ANSWER: That depends.
 A chapter book might typically run 50,000 words, whereas a picture book might be only 1,000 words.
-If you fill in the form on this page, we’ll be happy to discuss this with you.)
+Writing books for 4 year olds is not the same as for 14 year olds.
+If you fill in the form on this page, we’ll be happy to discuss writing fees with you.)